Bangladesh reports 24 new COVID cases, no deaths in a day

-As many as 1,113 samples were tested across the country, for a positivity rate of 2.16 percent.
+As many as 1,933 samples were tested across the country, for a positivity rate of 1.24 percent.
+The Dhaka division logged all 24 cases.

-Dhaka with 23 infections logged the highest number of cases among the eight divisions.

-Another ten people recovered from the illness nationwide, bringing the total number of recoveries to 2,005,833.
+Another 11 people recovered from the illness nationwide, bringing the total number of recoveries to 2,005,873.

 The latest figures put the recovery rate at 98.40 percent and the mortality rate at 1.44 percent.